modxcms/fred/docs/index.md

-# Fred
+# What is Fred?

-Fred is a flexible and powerful drag-and-drop **fr**ont-end **ed**itor for MODX CMS.
-It enables non-technical users to create beautiful content without having to know markup or dealing with overwhelming back-end interfaces.
-It fully supports MODX Snippets and intuitive controls like sliders and color pickers for configuring content on the page.
+Fred is a visual drag-and-drop **fr**ont-end **ed**itor for [MODX CMS](https://modx.com).
+It empowers ordinary people to create exceptional content without knowing how to code or learning complex interfaces.

-What differentiates Fred from other visual content builders is MODX’s core tenet of Creative Freedom: it doesn’t force you to use one HTML/CSS framework, empowering you to create anything you can imagine.
-Expand upon or customize a provided starter theme, or create a complete solution from scratch that’s 100% unique to you.
+You can create content with Fred by merely dragging Elements from a sidebar and dropping them where wish for them to appear.
+Select the copy you wish to change or click an image you want to update, edit directly in your browser, and click a green checkmark to save the changes.

+## What does Fred do for developers and site builders?

+Fred helps theme builders break into the MODX ecosystem.
+It is easy to port existing themes to Fred and export them ready for the [MODX Extras](https://modx.com/extras/).

+Fred offers existing MODX developers an option to create more flexible and intuitive experiences for their site owners.
+Fred can power designs that would otherwise require dozens of TVs, a complex Manager UI, or tricky Manager customization.

+Fred brings content creators familiar visual controls like sliders, toggles and color pickers.
+Further, these controls can pass parameters to MODX Snippets and its API for a bulletproof and powerful content creation solution.

+In short, Fred makes constructing complex pages simple for even the most non-technical users.

+## How is Fred different from other visual content builders?

+Fred adheres to MODX’s core tenet of Creative Freedom.
+It doesn’t force you into someone else’s preferred front-end framework or way of building things.
+If you can imagine or prototype it, Fred can power it—without compromise.

-Since there are _no_ restrictions on markup, templates, or techniques, designers, theme creators, and front-end developers can realize their creative vision with pixel-perfect precision and confidently turn over content creation duties to regular end-users without fear of things breaking.
-Fred leads to amazing websites without requiring designer and developer involvement day-to-day.
+Developers and designers can realize pixel-perfect precision and confidently turning over content creation duties without fear of things breaking.

+So whether a site is made by customizing a free starter theme, or handcrafted 100% from scratch, Fred can help everyone built faster, more consistently and better.

-## How Fred Works
+## What Else Can Fred Do?

-To build sites with Fred, users drag content “Elements” or “Blueprints” from a sidebar, drop them where desired on a page, and edit the settings and placeholder content without ever having to use a back-end admin tool.
-Fred’s features combine to make it a powerful visual content builder:
+The following is a sample of Fred’s capabilities that make it a compelling visual content building platform:

-- Transform static Design Libraries into a live content creating tool that strictly adheres to brand standards and that is easily understood and used by non-technical team members across your entire organization
+- Transform static Design Libraries into a live content creating tool that strictly adheres to brand standards, and that is easily understood and used by non-technical team members across your entire organization
 - Use optional conditional/looping Twig template logic to create robust Elements limited only by your imagination
 - Create and organize collections of Elements as building blocks for pages
 - Blueprints provide “replace the placeholders” full- or partial-page templates